userver-framework/userver/scripts/docs/en/userver/tutorial/config_service.md

 ## Before you start

-Make sure that you can compile and run core tests and read a basic example @ref md_en_userver_tutorial_hello_service.
+Make sure that you can compile and run core tests and read a basic example @ref scripts/docs/en/userver/tutorial/hello_service.md.

 ## Step by step guide